Last updated on March 28th, 2019

-When it comes to printing a t-shirt, not all fabrics are produced equal.
+When it comes to t-shirt design ideas or shirt ideas, not all fabrics are produced equal.
 For printers, fabrics are just like what canvases are to artists.
 Just like a bad canvas can destroy a beautiful painting, the same can be said by a t-shirt produced from bad quality material.
 Thus, it is vital to pay attention to the fabric.
 Here are some preferred fabrics as per printing techniques:

 • Screen Printing

 Preferred fabric: Cotton

 Preferred fabric: Polyester

 P.S: The detailed explanation of printing techniques are discussed at Step 10